 Song of Solomon 8.
 And so is love renewed in Lebanon.
 This shows that God’s love is complete, and does indeed include the sensual.
 This too is the gift of God.

-Today we read the fourth chapter of Ephesians and three chapters of Song of Solomon.
+Today we read the fourth chapter of the Apostle Paul’s letter to the Ephesians and three chapters of the Song of Solomon.

 Ephesians 4.
-Paul urges the believers to walk in unity, because there is one Lord, one faith, one baptism and one God, even though there are different spiritual gifts.
-He reminds them they are children of light, do not grieve the spirit, and “do not let the sun go down on your wrath“.
+Paul urged the believers to walk in unity, because there is one Lord, one faith, one baptism and one God, even though there are different spiritual gifts.
+He reminded them they are children of light, do not grieve the spirit, and “do not let the sun go down on your wrath“.

 Song of Solomon 4.
 The bridegroom praises the bride.

 Song of Solomon 5.
 The Shulamite’s troubled evening.